svenskan/folket/README.md

 # Folket (June 1, 2016)

-Folket is a Swedish–English dictionary for OS X.
+Folket is a Swedish–English dictionary for macOS.

 ![Dictionary](screenshot.png)